A polarimetrically oriented X-ray stare at the accreting pulsar EXO 2030+375: Data analysis and results

 To test a possible energy-dependence of the polarization properties in \src, different polarization model components were also tested, namely \texttt{pollin} and \texttt{polpow} in \textsc{xspec}, corresponding to a linear and a power-law dependence with energy, respectively, of the PD and PA.
 However, these models did not further reduce the $\chi^2$ value, nor returned significantly different polarimetric quantities and were, therefore, not explored further.

-Finally, we simultaneously fitted \ixpe, HXMT and ART-XC spectra.
+Finally, we simultaneously fitted \ixpe, HXMT, and ART-XC spectra.
 In principle, with a broadband spectrum available, polarimetric results suffer less contamination from a possibly incorrect spectral model derived by the restricted \ixpe energy band.
 Following previous works \citep{Klochkov08, Epili+17, Fuerst18, Tamang22}, we adopted an absorbed power-law model with high-energy cutoff and an iron K$\alpha$ line.
 To this, we added a constant polarization component as above.
 As the iron line is produced by fluorescence, it is not expected to be polarized.
 We verified this by adding a separate \texttt{polconst} component for the continuum and for the iron line.
 This resulted in a best-fit model whose PD value for the iron line was pegged at its lower limit.
-We therefore left that component unaffected by polarization.
+Therefore, we left that component unaffected by polarization.
 The final model expression is thus \texttt{const$\times$tbabs(powerlaw$\times$highecut$\times$polconst+gauss)}.
 For the fitting procedure, \ixpe and {\it SRG}/ART-XC spectral parameters were tied to those from {\it HXMT}/LE, leaving a cross-calibration constant free for each instrument.
-For photoelectric absorption from neutral interstellar matter we employ the \texttt{tbabs} model from \citet{Wilms00} and relative \texttt{wilm} abundances.
+For the photoelectric absorption from neutral interstellar matter, we employed the \texttt{tbabs} model from \citet{Wilms00} and relative \texttt{wilm} abundances.
 The Galactic column density in the direction of the source is about $8.8\times10^{21}\,$cm$^{-2}$ \citep{HI4PI2016}.

-Despite the more elaborated model (with respect to the \ixpe-only analysis) and despite the broad 2--70\,keV energy band, we verified that the obtained best-fit values of the PD and PA are in agreement with those reported in Sect. \ref{subsec:phase-averaged_polarimetric} within $1\sigma$.
+Despite the more elaborate model (with respect to the \ixpe-only analysis) and the broad 2--70\,keV energy band, we were still able to verify that the obtained best-fit values of the PD and PA are in agreement with those reported in Sect. \ref{subsec:phase-averaged_polarimetric} within $1\sigma$.
 The broadband spectral results are shown in Fig.~\ref{fig:total} and reported in Table~\ref{table:total_spectrum}.